MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 * External company databases, such as Dun & Bradstreet (DUNS ID) or state registry.
 * Receipt from the company's home country, municipality.

-Confirm that the company name and address in your [Legal business profile](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) have no spelling errors or abbreviations.
+Confirm that the company name and address in your [Legal business profile](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) don't have spelling errors or abbreviations.
 They must match your formal company business registration records exactly.
 If appropriate, select the match found in external company databases, such as Dun & Bradstreet (DUNS ID) or state registry.

-Microsoft uses this documentation to verify that the company is authorized to do business under that name, and that it's located at the address provided.
-For further assistance, go to your profile page to upload additional proofs through the interactive vetting experience; see the next section, [Checking your verification status](#checking-your-verification-status).
+Microsoft uses this documentation to verify that the company is authorized to do business under that name, and that it's located at the address that was provided.
+For further assistance, go to your profile page to upload more proofs through the interactive vetting experience.
+For more information, see [Checking your verification status](#checking-your-verification-status).

 <!-- ====================================================================== -->